 - Reddit’s AppIdeas

-- 99 iPhone App Ideas That Could Make You Rich
+- 99 iPhone Good Ideas That Could Make You Rich

 - 846 App Startup Ideas

-Although these ideas vary in quality or plausibility, just reading through them is a great way to start coming up with your own app ideas.
+Although these ideas vary in quality or plausibility, just reading through them is a great way to start coming up with your own app.

 Have a Mobile App Idea?

 Do you have a mobile app idea that will change the world?
 Make it a reality with V-Play Apps.
-V-Play Apps is a cross-platform development tool.
+It is a cross-platform development tool.
 This means that you can make your app for Android and iOS at the same time!
-It’s free to download and comes with a number of open-source app examples so you can start developing today.
+It’s free to download and comes with a number of open-source examples so you can start developing today.

-Thanks for reading and make sure to let us know in the comments about any techniques you’ve used to create mobile app ideas.
+Thanks for reading and make sure to let us know in the comments about any techniques you’ve used to create mobile applications.
 If you enjoyed this post, please share it on Facebook or Twitter!

 - Tips How to Publish an App on Google Play for Android